Kumar Rajarathnam

 Kumar Rajarathnam (13 March 1942 – 27 September 2015) was an Indian Barrister and former Chief Justice of the Madhya Pradesh High Court.
-He was the first barrister to be appointed a judge, after the Independence of India.
+He became the first barrister since the Independence of India to be appointed a judge.

 Career

 Rajarathnam studied at Loyola College, Chennai and was called to the Bar from Gray's lnn.
 He was enrolled as an advocate on 10 March 1971 and started his lawyer career in the Madras High Court.
-On 1 January 1994 he was appointed the Judge of Madras High Court.
+On 1 January 1994 he was appointed a judge of Madras High Court.
 Justice Rajarathnam was transferred to the Karnataka High Court on 24 January 1994.
-He was elevated in the post of Chief Justice of the Madhya Pradesh High Court in September 2003.
-Rajarathnam retired in 2004 and became the second Chairman of the Securities Appellate Tribunal in Mumbai since 20 March 2004 to 20 December 2005.
+He was elevated to the post of Chief Justice of the Madhya Pradesh High Court in September 2003.
+Rajarathnam retired in 2004 and became the second Chairman of the Securities Appellate Tribunal in Mumbai from 20 March 2004 to 20 December 2005.
 In 2015, he died in Chennai at the age of 73.